ByrnMnz/EDR-Home-Lab-Attack-Defense/README.md

 #
 Next, we can simulate a credential theft attack by extracting LSASS memory from the attacker's machine.
 On LimaCharlie, we can monitor the sensors, analyze the telemetry, and create rules to detect this sensitive process activity.
 ![SensitiveData](https://github.com/user-attachments/assets/51fd5fb5-8192-4c70-a0d3-889ab3f7fe7f)

 ![D R Rules](https://github.com/user-attachments/assets/e7b74752-27d1-4e02-9d6a-67d3879b3af1)

+#
+Moving beyond detection, we can now use LimaCharlie to craft a rule that identifies and blocks attacks from the Sliver server.
+On the Ubuntu machine, we’ll simulate a ransomware attack by trying to delete volume shadow copies.
+Through LimaCharlie, we can observe this activity in the telemetry and then create a rule to prevent the attack entirely.
+Once the rule is active in our SIEM, any further attempts from the Ubuntu machine to execute this attack will be unsuccessful.